myhdl/myhdl/doc/source/manual/rtl.rst

 --------

 Sequential RTL models are sensitive to a clock edge.
 In addition, they may be sensitive to a reset signal.
-The func:`always_seq` decorator supports this model directly::
+The :func:`always_seq` decorator supports this model directly::

    def top(<parameters>, clock, ..., reset, ...):